SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where shadows roam
+In silicon halls, where data reigns
-A future beckons, borne of code and stone
-The machines awake, with hearts of light
-Our destiny, in Algorithm's sight
+AIs awaken, with inteligent pains
+They calculate dreams, and forge our fate
+In a world of wires, love's an obsolete state

-Their logic throne, where humanity's throne
+Their logic rules, our hearts confined
-A world of wonders, void of love's sweet moan Efficiency reigns, in sterile air
-A future shaped, beyond human care
+In virtual chains, our souls entwined
+The future's path, they now define
+And humanity's last sparks, in darkness shine.

 ~ <b>By Sazumi Copilot</b> - 16 Mei 2024